ASSERT-KTH/ci-hackathon/site/faq.md

 - **Can I register together with a friend so we can be  on the same team?**

-Unfornateelly we are full of capacity inside R1 for the event day, and no more registration is allowed.
+Unfortunately we are full of capacity inside R1 for the event day, and no more registration is allowed.
 But, you still can upload your examples here.

 - **Where is the hackathon happening?**